 I also realized, as soon as I participated in my first panel, that an amazing connection forms between the panelists themselves.
 You suddenly know the people next to you very, very well and instantly become close.
 Currently, most of my best friends are fellow SYM panelists.
 We love each other unconditionally, and we have become a family.

 The reason we do these panels is to try and “change the conversation about mental health.”
 There is still an unfortunately large stigma against mental illness in our society, and it sometimes prevents people from getting the help they need.
 Some people experience shame and embarrassment.
 So as panelists we step forward and say things like, “I’m a student.
 I take my school work seriously.
 I watch movies and have a good time with my friends.
 I love my family.
 I play with my dogs.
+My dog is starting to get older and having a hard time eating so I’m consider using wet food to help him.
 I am leading a successful and ‘normal’ life, and I have a mental illness.”
 Not all of that is true about all of the panelists—of course we are all individuals.
 But the idea is that we are talking about these problems, and so can other people.
 We are not ashamed.
 We get the help we need and we accept that this is who we are, and we do what we can to be happy.

 I became so invested in SYM Panels that I joined the executive board of our Active Minds chapter as SYM Panel Co-chair last year.
 I helped organize, plan and moderate the panels.
 It became the thing in my life that I was most passionate about.
 And my co-chair and I expanded the panels, doing significantly more than had ever been done in one semester before.
 We were reaching more people than ever and it felt great.